NeoAxis/NeoAxisEngine/README.md

 <ul>
 <li>You need Visual Studio 2019 with .NET Core 3.1.
 Use NeoAxis.Managed.Sources.sln.</li>
 <li>The native core for Windows is already compiled.</li>
-<li>Download Sci-fi Demo and Nature Demo from the Asset Store window inside the editor.</li>
+<li>Download Sci-fi Demo, Nature Demo and other content from the Asset Store window inside the editor.</li>
 </ul>

 More: